cedvid/cedvid/README.md

 ## Hi, I’m Cédric :wave:
 I am an aspiring developer based in Prague

-I am following the curriculum of [The Odin Project](https://www.theodinproject.com/) as well as [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp).
+I am following the curriculum of [The Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)

 I also attended the 42 Prague "piscine" (intensive bootcamp focused on C language) in Oct 2022.

 ## Skills
 - JavaScript